debbhie/deborah-turank/README.md

-# DATA ANALYST | DASHBOARD SPECIALIST
+# DATA ANALYST | BUSINESS INTELLIGENCE ANALYST

 ## About Me
 In today's world, data is the foundation of informed decision-making, but raw numbers alone don’t create impact understanding and interpreting them does.